scottyeager/info_foundation/src/token/how_to_buy/tft_btc_alpha.md

 # Buy from BTC-Alpha

-BTC-Alpha was the first cryptocurrency exchange to support ThreeFold Tokens (TFT) and we are happy to be relisted there!
+BTC-Alpha was the first cryptocurrency exchange to support ThreeFold Tokens (TFT).

 ### How to Register